googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 int32 and int16 values.
 If the flag is not set, deltas are presented using a mix of int16 and int8 values.
 See the description of the DeltaSet record below for additional details.

+The LONG_WORDS flag should only be used in top-level tables that include 32-bit values that can be variable—currently, only the COLR table.

 The count value indicated by WORD_DELTA_COUNT_MASK is a count of the number of deltas that use the long (“word”) representation, and shall be less than or